dtr-org/unit-e-project/project/open-source-strategy.md

-*What does it take to make UnitE an awesome open source project?
+*What does it take to make Unit-e an awesome open source project?
 This document outlines a strategy and concrete actions how to get there.
 It's meant as a starting point which we will refine while going.
-It's living in the unit-e-docs repo and there are GitHub issues in this repo with further actions and discussions.
-They are also linked from the corresponding sections of this document.*
+It's living in the [unit-e-project](https://github.com/dtr-org/unit-e-project) repo and there are GitHub issues in this repo with further actions and discussions.*

-The focus of this document is the open source software development of UnitE.
+The focus of this document is the open source software development of Unit-e.

 ## Goals

-* Run UnitE as an open source project according to highest standards
+* Run Unit-e as an open source project according to highest standards
 * Make development transparent to the public
 * Be open for contributions and create a diverse and distributed community of contributors
 * Maintain a welcoming, pragmatic, fun culture focused on getting things done
 * Quality over quantity
 * Build an engaged user community
-* Support DTR foundation in nurturing an ecosystem of projects around UnitE
+* Support DTR foundation in nurturing an ecosystem of projects around Unit-e

 ## Governance

 Purpose and direction of the project need to be clear to everyone.
 This can be captured in some vision or mission document.
-There is work in progress to put that on the web sites of the foundation and the project which are being created.
+We have it on the foundation and project web sites.

 Tone and culture of a project are critical to its success in attracting and retaining users and contributors.
 The most important part is to live the culture by example, be open, be welcoming, be kind.
 A code of conduct can help to make some part of the culture explicit and have something as guide in case of conflicts.